Brian Dumoulin: Amateur

 Upon entering high school age, Dumoulin played hockey for the Biddeford High School (BHS) Tigers where he helped them win back-to-back state championships.
 During that time frame, he accumulated 107 points through 48 games.
-As such, he left BHS as a junior to play for the New Hampshire Junior Monarchs, a Tier III Junior A team.
+As a result of his successful play, he left BHS as a junior to play for the New Hampshire Junior Monarchs, a Tier III Junior A team.
+Part of the reason Dumoulin left BHS was that he felt playing junior hockey instead of high school hockey would lead to a better path to Division I collegiate hockey.
 Although he left, his brother John remained at BHS before retiring upon graduating.
 As a senior during the 2008–09 season, Dumoulin helped the team capture the regular-season championship and was named the EJHL’s Defensive Player of the Year.
-Due to his success on the ice, Dumoulin was courted by his home state university University of Maine but chose to attend Boston College (BC) due to the school itself, the types of players who were going there, and its proximity to his hometown.
+Due to his success on the ice, Dumoulin was courted by his home state university University of Maine, Providence College, Northeastern University, Harvard University, University of New Hampshire, and Boston College (BC).
+He chose to attend BC due to the school itself, the types of players who were going there, and its proximity to his hometown.

 Collegiate

-Prior to starting his freshman season at BC, Dumoulin was drafted in the second round, 51st overall, by the Carolina Hurricanes in the 2009 NHL Entry Draft.
+Prior to starting his freshman season at BC, Dumoulin was drafted in the second round, 51st overall, by the Carolina Hurricanes in the 2009 NHL entry draft.
 He had earned a final ranking of 61st amongst all North American skaters by the NHL Central Scouting Bureau.
 Following the draft, Dumoulin enrolled at BC's Carroll School of Management while playing for the Boston College Eagles men's ice hockey team which competed in the NCAA's Division I in the Hockey East conference.
 He had originally been on school visits to Providence College, Northeastern University, Harvard University, University of New Hampshire, Boston College, and the University of Maine before being offered a scholarship to BC.
 While playing with the Eagles, Dumoulin was surrounded with Pittsburgh Penguins prospects Carl Sneep, Philip Samuelsson, and Brian Gibbons.
 He was also trained to skate in a similar fashion as the Penguins by coach Jerry York.

 In his freshman year, Dumoulin recorded 12 points and led the team with a plus-40 rating.
 He recorded his first collegiate goal on March 6, 2010, with 3.2 seconds remaining in the second period of a 3-2 home win over New Hampshire.
 On March 17, 2010, prior to the conclusion of the season, Dumoulin was named to the Hockey East Rookie Team.
 He also helped the Eagles qualify for the 2010 NCAA Frozen Four and was selected for the All-Tournament Team following their win.